Getting Started Integration

 Update Main Asset Entry

-Configure your main asset entry point in assets/app.js :
+Configure your main asset entry point in assets/app.js to import Metronic's CSS files:

 // Import any additional scripts as needed